Project Details Ngā taipitopito

 To find out which actions work best, we need to start recording land management actions and link them to water quality outcomes.

-The Register of Land Management Actions will create a free online tool to record efforts to improve water quality within each rural catchment.
+This research programme has developed the Healthy Waterways register, a free online tool to record efforts to improve water quality within each rural catchment.
 The register will give people all over New Zealand greater awareness of the efforts underway to improve our fresh water, and a clearer picture of how far we have come.

 Our goal is to give landowners confidence to invest in the most efficient actions, accelerating investment in catchment improvements.